CS-Journeys/revisto/README.md

 ## Running Revisto locally
 ### Getting started
 1. Install [Node.js](https://nodejs.org/en/) LTS
+2. Install an IDE for web development ([VS Code](https://code.visualstudio.com/) is recommended)
+3. Download the project's files to a path `C:/YOUR_PATH` and extract the .zip
-2. Use the command line to navigate to the server directory
+4. Open a command line and navigate to the "server" folder: `cd C:/YOUR_PATH/revisto/server`

-`cd revisto/server`

-3. Install the backend server's dependencies
+5. Install the backend server's dependencies: `npm install`

-`npm install`

-4. Launch the backend server
+6. Launch the backend server: `npm start`

-`npm start`

-5. Navigate to the client directory

-`cd ../client`

-6. Install the client's dependencies
+7. Open another command line and navigate to the "client" folder: `cd C:/YOUR_PATH/revisto/client`

-`npm install`
+8. Install the frontend server's dependencies: `npm install`

-7. Launch the frontend server
+9. Launch the frontend server: `npm start`

-`npm start`

 ### How it works